efeatik-greataie/C-Learning/README.md

 # C Learning

-This is a project that I am using for documenting my C learning experience in GitHub.
+This is a project that I am using to document my C learning experience with the CS50 course on YouTube and other supplementary sources.

-I am using the NeoVim editor to code and GCC to compile my codes.
+I am using the NeoVim editor to code and GCC to compile my programs.
-I am also doing every workflow on the terminal to get a better understanding and muscle memory to computing in general.
+I also do every workflow in the MacOS, Linux and Windows terminal to gain a better understanding of computing in general and to build muscle memory.